Hanoi Right Now

 Is Hanoi safe to walk around at night?

 Yes.
-Violent crime against visitors is uncommon, and the Old Quarter, Hoan Kiem Lake, and the French Quarter stay busy well into the evening.
-The bigger risks are traffic, distracted scooter riders, and pickpocketing in crowded areas rather than personal safety.
+Violent crime against visitors is uncommon, and central areas such as the Old Quarter, Hoan Kiem Lake, and the French Quarter stay busy into the evening.
+Traffic, bag snatching, and distracted scooter riders are usually bigger risks than personal safety.

 -